Vic Polizos

 Nicholas Victor Polizos (born August 12, 1947) is an American film, television and theatre actor.
-He is known for playing the recurring role of "Detective Frank Richmond" on four episodes of the American legal drama television series Boston Legal, with also being known for playing Joe Thomopolous in Who's the Boss? and as "Shep Cale" in Jericho.
+He is known for playing the recurring role of Detective Frank Richmond on the American legal drama television series Boston Legal, Polizos is also known for playing Joe Thomopolous on Who's the Boss? and as "Shep Cale" in Jericho.

 Life and career

-Polizos was born and raised in the Montgomery, Alabama to Greek parents.
+Polizos was born and raised in Montgomery, Alabama to Greek parents.
 He has two sisters, Sandra and Renee.
-Polizos attended at Robert E. Lee High School in Montgomery, Alabama, in 1964.
-He later attended at the Emory University in Atlanta, Georgia, where he studied in psychology, in 1967.
-After Polizos went to college, he didn't considered to study about acting.
-He auditioned for the Emory Theatre Department, while it had auditions for the stage play A Man for All Seasons, in which Polizos's name wasn't included into the cast listing.
+Polizos attended Robert E. Lee High School in Montgomery, Alabama, in 1964.
+He later attended Emory University in Atlanta, Georgia, where he studied psychology, in 1967.
+After Polizos went to college, he didn't consider studying acting.
+He auditioned for the Emory Theatre Department, while it had auditions for the stage play A Man for All Seasons, in which Polizos name wasn't included in the cast listing.
 His role was the "Spanish ambassador Chapuys", in which he injured his leg.
-Polizos was later called from the casting director, being asked to play a part.
-He did well with his lines, in which the stage director provided him with a request.
+Polizos was later called by the casting director and asked to play a part.
+He did well with the lines, and he was offered a part.